Why I decided to install Messenger Kids

 Child health advocates have called for Facebook to shut down Messenger Kids.
 They make valid points.
 The app has even been compared to cigarette companies advertising their products to minors.

-But as parent myself, it’s been difficult to for me to dismiss Messenger Kids as an entirely evil product.
+But as a parent myself, it’s been difficult to for me to dismiss Messenger Kids as an entirely evil product.

 What’s worse, I think, are the other messaging apps that have for years turned a blind eye to the fact that they have user bases filled with children – not just minors under the age of 18, but actual children, under the age of 13.